Main Content Anchor

 To renew or apply for a new permit when you are an organisation:

-2. You’ll receive a replacement application reference number via SMS and email.
+• You will receive an application reference number via SMS

 Need help?